 1. Avoid overselling a single workshop, learning module, or book.

-One inspiring speaker or Big Idea should not replace or short-circuit the hard work of learning and doing.
-Remember that while new information, ideas, and tools are essential for learning new skills and gaining new perspectives, motivation and support are also required for leadership development to have impact.
+One inspiring speaker or Big Idea shouldn’t replace or short-circuit the hard work of learning and doing.
+Remember that while new information, ideas, and tools are essential for learning new skills and gaining new perspectives, motivation and support are also required for leadership development to have an impact.

 2. Don’t expect large-scale change without linking the business strategy and leadership strategy.

 Managers, teams, and individual contributors can — and should — build the skills that drive performance, such as communication, influence, and learning agility.
-But developing individual leaders is not the same thing as investing in large-scale, systemic change that enhances the and transforms the leadership culture of an entire organization and cultivates the specific leadership skills needed to implement a business strategy.
+But developing individual leaders isn’t the same thing as investing in large-scale, systemic change that enhances and transforms the leadership culture of an entire organization and cultivates the specific leadership skills needed to implement a business strategy.

 3. Resist launching leadership initiatives without senior-level support.

 According to leadership development research, this dynamic occurs all too often and undermines the effectiveness of leadership development.
-It is essential to have full engagement from senior executives who are committed to modeling effective leadership for the organization and providing the resources for these initiatives.
-If employees see that leadership development is not a top priority for their bosses, they won’t commit to it, either.
+It’s essential to have full engagement from senior executives who are committed to modeling effective leadership for the organization and providing the resources for these initiatives.
+If employees see that leadership development isn’t a top priority for their bosses, they won’t commit to it, either.

 Encourage These Actions to Ensure Leadership Development Works